 The GSS credits its success to the energy, ideas, and talents contributed by its members.
 As a graduate student you are automatically a member of the GSS, and there are many different ways for you to get involved and help guide the efforts of your Society.
 On of the easiest ways to get involved is to join a GSS Committee or Working Group.

 Consider joining a Committee or Working Group if you have:

 - an interest in participating in and learning about the GSS

 - an interest in ensuring that the GSS is reflective of the goals and aspirations of its members

 - a willingness to work collaboratively on projects and initiatives

 - skills and experiences beyond your specific academic field (for example, administrative or policy-related skills)

 - an interest in meeting and working with graduate students from across the university

-To join a committee, check out the descriptions listed below and fill out the Volunteer Form.
+To join a committee or working group, check out the descriptions listed below and fill out the Volunteer Form.